ravilpatel/MQTT_Client_using_Python/README.md

-# MQTT Client using Python3 for IoT with Local Broker
+# Local MQTT Broker using Python3 for IoT

-A simple Python-based MQTT Client that demonstrates how to connect to an MQTT broker, publish messages, subscribe to topics, and receive real-time data.
-This project is suitable for beginners learning MQTT as well as developers testing IoT devices.
+A lightweight MQTT Broker implemented in Python for local development, testing, and educational purposes.
+This project enables MQTT-based communication without requiring external brokers such as Mosquitto, making it ideal for learning, rapid prototyping, and small-scale IoT applications.

 ## Features
 - Connect to any MQTT Broker
+- Host your own MQTT Local Broker
 - Publish messages to MQTT topics
 - Subscribe to one or more MQTT topics
 - Real-time message reception